113ll3/Ibmclouddocscli/plugins/vpn/index.md

 	Either switch to the location of the {{site.data.keyword.vpn_short}} plug-in or specify the path to the plug-in location.
 	{: note}

-	- For MS Windows OS:
+	- For Windows&trade;:
 	```
 	cf install-plugin vpn_windows64.exe
 	```
 	{: codeblock}

-	- For Apple MAC OS:
+	- For macOS:
 	```
 	cf install-plugin vpn_mac_os_amd64
 	```
 	{: codeblock}

-	- For Linux OS:
+	- For Linux&trade;:
 	```
 	cf install-plugin vpn_linuxamd64
 	```